mikiw/DexProtocol/README.md

 # DexProtocol
-This documentation is a first draft of building a decentralized exchange of knowledge economy on Arweave/SmartWeave with similar concepts as Wyvern Protocol has on Ethereum.
+This documentation is a first draft of building a decentralized exchange of digital assets and knowledge economy on Arweave/SmartWeave with similar concepts as Wyvern Protocol has on Ethereum.

-Firstly I'll explain the domain of asset exchanges, later I'll show the differences between Ethereum/Wyvern Protocol and Arweave/SmartWeave and finally I'll explain how to implement DEX using SmartWeave SDK v2.
+Firstly I'll explain the domain of digital asset exchanges, later I'll show the differences between Ethereum/Wyvern Protocol and Arweave/SmartWeave and finally I'll explain how to implement DEX using SmartWeave SDK v2.

 ## Centralized exchanges (CEX) vs decentralized exchanges (DEX)
 Centralized exchanges (CEX) of assets like NYSE, Nasdaq or Binance are based on a trusted third party that helps conduct transactions for a known in advance fee.
 Clients of that exchanges submit orders generally with the price that they are willing to pay, the quantity of stocks/assets, type (market/limit), and expiration time.
 Later the matching algorithm based on the order book meets the buyer and seller.